 Natural Herb for Hot Flashes

 As a woman approaches menopause, she may experience hot flashes.
 These are sudden, intense feelings of heat that can cause sweating and a rapid heartbeat.
 While some women may not experience hot flashes, others may have them for several years.
-There are several natural remedies that can help alleviate hot flashes.
+Several natural remedies can help alleviate hot flashes.
 Here are some of the most popular ones:

 Black Cohosh